chrissimpkins/path/README.md

 ## Install

+### Build Dependencies

+Please confirm that `make` is installed to use the following instructions for installation of `path`.

+macOS users must install XCode with the command line developer tools in order to compile `path` from source.
+You can install XCode from the App Store.

+Most Linux users can install `make` with the respective Linux distro package manager if it is not available by default.

+### Download path source code

-[Download the source code archive](https://github.com/chrissimpkins/path/releases/latest) and unpack it to a directory on your system.
-Navigate to the root of the source archive that you unpacked.
+[Download an archive of the `path` source code](https://github.com/chrissimpkins/path/releases/latest) and unpack it to a directory on your system.
+Navigate to the root of the source code archive that you unpacked.

+### Compile the executable

-Next, compile the executable from source and install with:
+Next, compile the executable from the source code and install with:

 ```text
 $ make && sudo make install